-CHREN is committed to studying current fundamental issues in theory and practice in the field of human rights from an interdisciplinary perspective.
-These include the recognition of human dignity as the starting point for considering human rights, the demand for universalism, and the indivisibility of human rights, the principle of non-discrimination, and freedom of religion and belief.
+The CHREN is dedicated to fundamental questions of the theory and practice of human rights from an interdisciplinary perspective.
+We recognize human dignity as the basis of all human rights, the universalism of human rights, as well as the principle of non-discrimination.

-Other areas of CHREN's research include gender equality and sexual self-determination as human rights, the relationship between human rights and education, human rights and medicine, the significance and limitations of international criminal law with regard to human rights protection, and the position of human rights in the context of transitional justice.
+Further research encompasses topics such as gender equality, sexual orientation and gender identity, the relationship between human rights and education, human rights and medicine, the impact and limits of international criminal law as a means of protecting human rights, as well as the human rights in the context of transitional justice.

 The CHREN also provides human rights-based advice at the local level.
 It cooperates with the cities of Erlangen and Nuremberg as well as with state institutions and international organizations working in the region, such as the Federal Office for Migration and Refugees, the UNHCR and the IOM.
 It takes academic human rights research to political decision-makers and NGOs and thus supports a research-based human rights practice on the ground.
 In this respect, CHREN also cooperates with the Nuremberg Human Rights Centre (NMRZ) and the International Nuremberg Principles Academy (IANP).

 3. Innovative and Research-based Advancement of International Human Rights Protection